Healthcare & Health Insurance in Sri Lanka

 As a foreigner living in Sri Lanka, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Sri Lanka have access to public healthcare.
 The quality of care varies depending on the region, but generally the public healthcare system is considered to be of a good standard.
 The public healthcare system is largely free of charge, although some services may require a nominal fee.
-The public healthcare system is also supplemented by a number of private hospitals and clinics, which offer a higher standard of care," commented a person living in Sri Lanka.
+The public healthcare system is also supplemented by a number of private hospitals and clinics, which offer a higher standard of care," remarked one member in Sri Lanka.

 What have your experiences during the pandemic with the local healthcare system been like?